Instead of starting this article by explaining to you what Sri Lankan food is, let me tell you what Sri Lankan food is definitely not.

 kukulmas mirisata

 One of the most popular curries of all is spicy chicken curry.
-Although vegetarian diet is not very widespread, many Sri Lankans prefer not to eat beef and pork, so chicken is the meat of choice.
-I would go as far as to say that chicken is even more popular than fish.
-Many Sri Lankans will fight me on this, but I stand my ground.
-Chicken is always cooked on a bone and without adding coconut milk.
+Although vegetarian diet is not widespread, many Sri Lankans prefer not to eat beef and pork, so chicken is the meat of choice.
+Chicken is always cooked on a bone and often without the addition of coconut milk.

 sri lankan shrimp curry